IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/overview.md

 7. Press the **Order Engraving** button.
     ![order 1](images/getting_started/31_qotd_order_1.png)

 8. Press the blue **Order Engraving** button.
-If the ACE and MQ services are running it should respond with a conformation dialog.
+If the ACE and MQ services are running it should respond with a confirmation dialog.
     ![order 2](images/getting_started/32_qotd_order_2.png)

 ### Number Factory